What are Overlays?

 Editing Text Overlays

-To change the width of a text Overlay without changing the font size, place your cursor over the right edge of the Overlay.
+To change the width of a Dynamic Text Overlay without changing the font size, place your cursor over the right edge of the Overlay.
 Once the cursor switches to a left-right arrow, drag left or right to adjust the width.
 Once you’ve adjusted the width, the width will remain fixed.
-To return to an automatically-sized width, double-click the right edge area.
+To return to an automatically-sized width, double-click the right edge area, or right-click on the overlay and pick Clear Fixed Width.

 Scrolling Tickers